rainyroads/twitter-saucenao/DMCA.md

 # DMCA Instructions

-If you were redirected here by SauceBot, that means that someone has been reposting your artwork without credit and has blocked the bot in response to crediting you as the original artist.
+If you were redirected here by Saucefinder, that means that someone has been reposting your artwork without credit and has blocked the bot in response to crediting you as the original artist.

 That's pretty awful, isn't it?